Mario-SO/ohlcv/README.md

 - The parser **skips**:
   - The header row
-  - Rows with invalid format or parse errors
+  - Rows with invalid format or parser errors
   - Rows with pre-1970 dates
   - Rows where any of the OHLCV values are zero
 - This means the number of parsed rows may be less than the number of lines in the CSV file.